ash-ics3u-2023-01/portfolio-websites-Benjamin-del/md/special:index.md

 There is no GH Repo for this project yet!
 Stay Tuned!
 ## About this Site!
 This site was built with Marked & My own Javascript to create a SSG using Markdown Files!
 You may see HTML but this was generated from a MD File!
 All of the Generated files are available on Github using the links at the bottom of this page!
-I did take inspiration from MediaWiki on their use of the `special:` pages (this page is a "special" page), but I am using a different language from them!
+I did take inspiration from MediaWiki on their use of the `special:` pages (this page is a "special" page), but I am using a different language from them!!